 Common Risks & Hazards of Truck Driving

-- Long-haul trips / tried driving.
+With so many large trucks on our roads, keeping everyone safe requires knowledge and management of common risks.
+These include:- Long-haul trips / tried driving.
 Long-haul truckers work an average of 60 hours per week and drive more than 107,000 miles per year, which puts them at risk for fatigue.

 - Tight deadlines.
 Unrealistic delivery deadlines create risks for speeding, aggressive truck driving, Hours-of-Service violations, and driving in unsafe conditions.